-You cannot change a disk type from Persistent Disk to Google Cloud Hyperdisk.
-You can use snapshots to migrate your existing disks to a Hyperdisk volume.
+You can't change a disk type from Persistent Disk to Google Cloud Hyperdisk.
+Also, there isn't a command to move an existing disk into or out of a Hyperdisk Storage Pool.

 -